 For the best breakfast burrito ever, head to Marfa Burrito, where owner and chef Ramona Tejada serves up homemade no-frills Mexican food fresh daily.
 The stars of the show are the house-made flour tortillas.
 Marfa Burrito only accepts cash.

-Try more small plates at LaVenture Restaurant at the Hotel Saint George, including Spanish shrimp, lamb meatballs, Margherita pizza, and filet mignon or salmon.
-Do not pass up the tiramisu for dessert.
+Try more small plates at LaVenture Restaurant at the Hotel Saint George, including sweet and spicy shrimp, baked crab cake, pepperoni pizza, and New York strip or sesame tuna.
+Do not pass up the warm chocolate ganache cake for dessert.

-Cochineal offers multi-course seasonal prix fixe dinners, curated by Executive Chef Alexandra Gates, on most Thursdays, Fridays, and Saturdays by reservation.
+Cochineal offers multi-course seasonal prix fixe dinners, curated by award-winning Executive Chef Alexandra Gates, on most Thursdays, Fridays, and Saturdays by reservation.
 Cochineal focuses on sharing great food with good company, inspired by local garden produce and local farms and ranches.
-A typical menu might include freshly-made bread, warm pheasant salad, cast iron trout, Texas venison meatballs with black currant, sherry cream, Texas elk osso bucco with red wine risotto, arugula, and wild mushrooms.
-The fifth course could include a cheese dish or champagne chocolate truffle.
+A typical menu might include freshly-made bread, wild hunted Nilgai, Marfa Maid Chevre, rabbit confit, or Southwest free-range bison.
+The dessert course could include a tart au fromage.
 You may add a pairing menu of chef-selected wine, creative cocktails, and spirit-free drinks.